ropensci-archive/bomrang/README.md

 -   **lat** - Latitude of named location (decimal degrees)
 -   **elev** - Elevation of named location (metres)

-### Examples
+#### Example

-Following is an example fetching the forecast for Queensland.
+Following is an example fetching the précis forecast for Queensland.

 ``` r
 library("bomrang")